qtoussaint/pangenome_merge/README.md

 # pangenomerge

-🚧🚧🚧 Pangenomerge is still in beta and is subject to change! 🚧🚧🚧
+🚧🚧🚧 Pangenomerge is still in beta and is subject to change!
+Documentation and tutorial are still being updated  -- feel free to contact me at lilyjacqueline [at] ebi [dot] ac [dot] uk 🚧🚧🚧

+### Documentation

 'Run' mode merges two or more Panaroo pan-genome gene graphs, or iteratively updates an existing graph with single genomes.

 'Test' mode creates a merged graph and provides clustering accuracy metrics based on a ground truth graph; this mode is considerably slower than run mode and is not intended for use with large datasets (>3k samples).

+A Snakemake pipeline with Slurm capability is available in the Snakemake folder.
+To run pangenomerge from Snakemake, follow the steps in `snakemake/example_slurm_run.sh`.
+This option takes a TSV of sample IDs and assembly paths as input, and runs PopPUNK, ggCaller, panaroo, and pangenomerge with your chosen parameters (spreading compute across your HPC cluster).
+All software is automatically installed and managed by Snakemake via preconfigured conda YAMLs.

 ```
 usage: pangenomerge [-h] [--mode {run,test}] --outdir OUTDIR [--component-graphs COMPONENT_GRAPHS] [--iterative ITERATIVE] [--graph-all GRAPH_ALL] [--metadata-in-graph KEEP_METADATA_IN_GRAPH] [--family-threshold FAMILY_THRESHOLD] [--context-threshold CONTEXT_THRESHOLD] [--threads THREADS] [--sqlite-cache SQLITE_CACHE]